AsviS/arwes/docs/guidelines/purpose/purpose.md

 is not easy.
 Since there are plenty of places from which we could draw inspiration, the concepts implemented in Arwes are opinionated and focused on certain experiential aspects.

-These are the main fundamental ideas behind this project:

 ## Advanced Alien Technology